troy-west/apache-kafka-three-ways/README.md

 Start with the index.html in this project, or view at [kafka.troywest.com](http://kafka.troywest.com).

+The presentation moves left to right, then vertically for each of the three ways.

 Copyright © 2019 Troy-West, Pty Ltd. Released under the MIT license.
+Contributions welcomed.